merenlab/merenlab.org/tutorials/infant-gut/index.md

 and run the interactive interface again,

 {% highlight bash %}
- $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv -Y genus
+ $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv --taxonomic-level t_genus
 {% endhighlight %}

 this time you should get this display: